 I want to talk briefly about the vital importance, especially for disadvantaged children of high-quality nurseries in the early years.
 We have talked about this many times in this House and there is a degree of consensus about its importance.
 The art of political policy-making is in thinking through properly the implications of often well-meaning policies and the interaction of those decisions.
 In the early years policy areas, I fear that the wrong priorities, perhaps even unconsciously, have been drawn.
 Disadvantaged children, and therefore their families—and, in the end, all of us— will lose out as a result.
 It is well known that the tail of underperformance is a significant drag on productivity, and that is before we factor in well-being—or the lack thereof—and costs in the care and criminal justice systems.
 The OECD and others have documented this well.

 Before the 2015 general election, there was a sort of manifesto arms race on the offer of free childcare hours—frankly, in much the same way as the fabled 3 million apprenticeships were imposed on the system.
 All the political parties engaged, but the Conservatives ended up promising 30 hours of free childcare to three and four year-olds of working parents.
 I have a suspicion that they never thought they would have to deliver it, because they did not think they would get an absolute majority, but there we go.
 My understanding is that this provision now includes free provision for a family where two parents earn up to £100,000 each.
-I am the first to recognise that childcare is expensive, and necessary for both parents to have the chance of work and to contribute to the family income, but I cannot understand how the relative priorities were discussed—perhaps they were not—that led directly to this policy.
+I am the first to recognise that childcare is expensive, and necessary for both parents to have the chance to work and to contribute to the family income, but I cannot understand how the relative priorities were discussed—perhaps they were not—that led directly to this policy.
 In a period of public spending cuts, this has effectively led to government support being moved from vulnerable children to more affluent families.
 Disadvantaged families—that is, those earning under £16,000 and those on income support with looked-after children, children with an education, health or care plan or children with a disability living allowance—are entitled to 15 hours a week, rather than 30.
 Part-time places are being converted to full-time in many nurseries to meet the demand for full-time provision, meaning that inadequate part-time places exist.

 Closing the achievement gap that opens up before children reach school is key to educational equality and social mobility.
 Over half of children on free school meals are not school-ready by the age of five.
 The EPI research shows that 40% of the attainment gap between poor and wealthy pupils at the end of school is already visible before children start school.
 Moreover, according to the IFS, one in three children in the UK live in poverty, two-thirds of whom are from working families, and this is set to increase over the next five years.
 There is a significant body of evidence—and consensus among academics and practitioners—on how we should close this gap.
 The Effective Pre-school and Primary Education study, along with the highest-impact international programmes, such as HighScope in the US and Preparing for Life in Ireland, have proved that the gap can be closed through: first, teacher-led pre-school education, as outcomes improve when children have access to 15 hours a week with a trained teacher; secondly, a focus on improving the home learning environment, as working with families through home visits and other interventions to improve the home environment improves children’s outcomes; and, thirdly, a strong partnership with health providers, supporting families from before they are entitled to a government-funded nursery place, as educational outcomes in very young children are closely entwined—as we know—with health outcomes, which are deteriorating in parts of the UK.